my Amateur Radio Antennas

 The remote controlled matchbox and the control unit are made by Hans Bolli HB9KOF and is called SAMS (Swiss Antenna Matching

 System).
-It automatically provides optimum matching of the antenna system even in the RX mode of my transceiver (ICOM
+It automatically provides optimum matching of the antenna system during operations of my transceivers ICOM 7610 and

 Frequency range: 1.8 - 30 MHz